Date: Jun-Jul 2011

 Urban and Suburban Vineyards

-MEMBERS ONLYGrowing grapes on a farm isn’t easy.
+Growing grapes on a farm isn’t easy.
 Even with tractors, spray rigs and workers to help, sometimes I feel overwhelmed by all the issues that arise during the growing season.
-Just when we think the frost season is over, the vines burst forth with a growth spurt and we’re behind on shoot positioning.
-The moment
+Just when

 Being a Wine Judge